top of page

 B: Marvellous

 M: Alberoni?
-“O culo di angelo"? (both laugh) but of course - did he not congratulate me on the effectiveness of my curse and take our poor disgraced Rosa as his fifth mistress?
+“O culo di angelo"? (both laugh) But of course - did he not congratulate me on the effectiveness of my curse and take our poor disgraced Rosa as his fifth mistress?

 B looks towards TG's quarters and shews M out